 - Don’t ever ‘blind fire’ around a corner or over a barricade, it’s poor sportsmanship.
 Rule of thumb is that if you’re firing at someone, you must always be able to be hit in return.

 - If you’re carrying a wounded person you can’t also fire at the same time, but you *can* use them as a human shield – what’s a few more bullet holes to them?
 If they argue, remind them that they’re unconscious.

 - Try to keep mental track of your hit points rather than checking too often, as the light and beeping may give your position away.
 Also, if you’re getting low on hit points, you can visit your friendly local medic for ‘walking wounded’ treatment, which costs less medical supplies and gets you back to full health sooner and with less consequences.

 - When running away from a monster, remember that you only need to outrun the person next to you, just remember to take the terrain into account and do so safely.
 (And try to remember where they are so you can go back to retrieve their body afterwards, it’s only fair).

 - Do NOT, ever, set up your medical triage in the line of fire.
 Protect your medics!

-- One beam from a laser tag toy can hit multiple people if they’re bunched up.
+- One beam from a tag toy can hit multiple people if they’re bunched up.
 When walking, it’s advisable to keep at least 1-2m between you and the next closest person, and never stand around in a group talking when there’s possible hostiles nearby.
 This is called a clusterf**k, and you’ll soon see why if you do it.